istex-archives/sisyphe/src/worker/skeeft/README.md

 ## Summary ##

-**skeeft** module extracts keywords of a fulltext by using teeft algorithm and text structuration.
+**skeeft** module extract keywords of a structured fulltext by using teeft algorithm and text structuration.

 ## Configuration ##